fllstx/job-skill-assessment/quizzes/css/css-quiz.md

 }
 ```

-- [ ] The left margin value is equal to 5% of its parents element's width plus 5px
+- [checked ] The left margin value is equal to 5% of its parents element's width plus 5px
 - [ ] The left margin value is equal to 5% of the viewport width plus 5px
 - [ ] The left margin value is equal to 5% of the closest positioned element's width plus 5px
 - [ ] The left margin value is equal to 5% of the selected element's width (.example) plus 5px